codesayanpalcoder/hateybazarey1/README.md

 E: Express (a backend framework for Node.js)
 R: React (a frontend library for building user interfaces)
 N: Node.js (a JavaScript runtime environment)
+## Backend
+Set up the backend using Node.js and Express:;

+Install Node.js and Express;
+Create a server.js file and set up your server;
+Create routes for your API endpoints (e.g. GET, POST, PUT, DELETE);
+Use a middleware like body-parser to parse incoming requests;
+Connect to your MongoDB database using a library like Mongoose;

 ## Demo
 [This application is deployed on Render Please check it out : 😀 smile](https://hateybazarey.onrender.com)